 For now, Bartlett isn’t thinking about anything but his final collegiate game.

 “It’s hard to say what I’ll take the most from my college experience,” he said.
-“Obviously, you have all of those memories inside and outside of football.
-The friendships I’ve made I’ll value a lot.”
+“Obviously you have all of those memories inside and outside of football.
+The friendships I’ve made over the year is something I’ll value a lot.”